UWA-CITS5206-DMR/react-ui/docs/FEATURES.md

 - View all student observations (read-only access)
 - Access dashboard with request statistics and to-do lists
 - Monitor student progress across all groups
+- Create, edit, and delete Google Form links for students and patients
+- Configure form visibility and display order

 #### Access Control (Instructors)